shanekeran/hungry-postbox/TESTING.md

 ### Register form not fully loading : <span style="color: red;">Unresolved</span>

-Ocassionaly when a new user loads the Register page, the form fields will not fully load for a few seconds as seen in the image below.
+Occasionally when a new user loads the Register page, the form fields will not fully load for a few seconds as seen in the image below.
 This issue is still unresolved but occurs infrequently and doesn't impact the functioning of the site.
 <details><summary>Click here to display image</summary>

 ![Image of Register form not fully loaded](wireframes/form-load-issue.PNG)